 There are 3 main sections to this sample connector notebook from Databricks:

-1. The Snowflake connection.
 You need to fill in all the details in blue.
-You should setup the databricks secrets to start.
+You should set up the data bricks secrets to start.

-Then make sure you add the other appropriate details within here (database, schema, warehouse):
+Then make sure you add the other appropriate details here (database, schema, warehouse):

 - You will notice on the image there is in the upper right a run button.
 If you have worked with Jupyter Notebooks this is very similar.

 Fill in the sections in blue.
 Mainly just what table you want to write to.
-If the table is not created then it will create it for you. (you can change this part if you want to test more specificially with data you have and create a dataframe from existing data — spark.range(5).write)
+If the table is not created then it will create it for you.
+If you wish to carry out further tests with your data and create a data frame, you can modify this section accordingly: